bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 ```

-## Okay, so now we have a dictionary, how do we access these values?
+## Okay, So Now We Have a Dictionary.
+How Do We Access These Values?
 We map Survey response answers to keys in the dictionary, whose values correspond to what we actually need.

 So now we can call these by doing the following: